Why is WasteNott taking place?

 Can I find a water point on campus?

 Yes.
 As part of this campaign we have ordered several new water fountains to be installed across UK campuses – adding to many which were already available.
-A comprehensive list of fountain locations will be published here at the start of the 2019/20 session.
+Find a fountain.

 What about bottled water at meetings?